nibekasov/recSysSA/design.md

 #### 4.6.
 Costs

 - Estimated costs of running the system per month `Data Scientist`
+- VC: Capacity of Data Scientist to implement model + capacity of data engenieers to provide relible ETL process via manual checking, alerting and monitoring; capacity of backend and probably frontend engeniers to integrate parts of business
+- FX: increased cost on servers to make solution stable
+- Extra risks ( donno how to implement)

 #### 4.5.
 Integration points

 - Description of interaction between services (API methods, etc.) `Data Scientist`.
+- 1. Data is going from our data base, where simple etl is made with help of Airflow
+- 2. Then model is trained again using (?)
+Mlflow(?)
+- 3. Resultat of our model is going to data base( or s3 where results is stored) and info is pushed to backend
+- 4. Backend is sending info to frontend, using Fast Api/Flask
+- 5. Info from the cite is send to backend and data bases
+- 6. Analyst analyse the effeect of our new feature via ab test seted before or other analytical tools
 #### 4.6.
 Risks

 - Description of risks and uncertainties that are worth foreseeing `Data Scientist`